How is your schedule setup?

 Handling disruptions in my schedule is something that has never been easy for me because I like things organized.
 It is inevitable in my job and my highlighter has helped me ensure that I will not miss anything.
 Highlighting makes it easy for me see what I missed quickly and make a plan to get it done.
 Have a happy school year!

 I work at a high poverty school where there are only two school counselors and 1000 students.
 We know how to manage and minimize disruptions in our schedule.
 There are three main ways that we are able to do this.
 First, we have strategically-planned daily schedules where we build in time every day to handle student, staff, and parent/guardian issues that are unexpected, such as a new student enrolling, a parent phone call, or a staff member that needs to consult with us.
-Here is a link to my daily schedule template, if you’d like to check it out or use it as your own.
+Here is my daily schedule template, if you’d like to check it out or use it as your own.

 The second way we manage and minimize disruptions is through frequent presentations to educate student, staff, and community on the best ways to connect with us.
 We train them repeatedly that any crisis (specifically defined as a “three hurts emergency”) is ALWAYS a reason to interrupt us, but it is also the ONLY reason to interrupt us.
 Any issue that is not a crisis requires that they fill out a request to access us (paper, phone or email).
 This allows us to address their needs in a timely, but fair manner.
 This means that no one gets to “jump the line”, and at our school, there is always a line.